Kitni Girhain Baaki Hain: Part 2: Episode - 3

 It revolves around an arrogant girl, Nargis (Uroosa Siddiqui), who thinks she is the most beautiful girl in this world.
 She is treated kindly by her loving sister-in-law (Maria Wasti).
-(Maria Wasti) is the wife of Nargis' dead brother Rizwan.
+(Maria Wasti) was married to Nargis' dead brother Rizwan.
 Nargis thinks that she will get her dream's shehzada soon.
 She never accepts the proposals which her sister-in-law finds for her.
 Once, she was offered to marry Kulsoom's brother but they abandoned that plan because of her arrogance.
 She mostly reads novel and digests.
 Her sister-in-law tell her to not marry another man they will betray her but she ignores it.
 Several men (Portrayed by actors Samdhan Khan, Fazal Baltistani, Muhammad Hanif, Zain Kanwal, Nabeel Kanwal, Asif) are fiancées of Nargis.
 Finally she learns that was all her imagination and no one like Tasavvur exists which makes her feel bad.